 France’s total installed renewables capacity is projected to grow by 55% during 2021-2026, with solar accounting for over a quarter of this growth.

 Traditionally, renewable sources have been helped in the market by an array of government subsidies, tax breaks or mandates; the idea was to help the solar market mature and then remove its stabilizers.
-However, a major driver in Nordic and CEE markets has been PPAs, this session will shed light on two emerging markets without government aid.
+However, a major driver in some markets is now PPAs, this session will shed light on how

 Floating solar systems are becoming increasingly commonplace across Europe.
 As a tool which enables developers to build on open waters and large reservoirs, this nascent part of the industry provides an effective solution to harnessing the power of the sun and water.